thekaranacharya/dunder-mifflin-transformer/README.md

-# dunder-mifflin-transformer
+# The Scranton Scripter
-A decoder-only transformer-based generator that writes new episode scripts for The Office (US)
+A decoder-only transformer model implemented from scratch in PyTorch that has been trained on The Office (US) script and can now generate new episode script-like text.